Creating resilient wastewater catchments

 All water companies in England and Wales are committed to preparing DWMPs for the first time.

-We work in diverse catchments, each with varying population levels, development opportunities and drainage capabilities.
-Our DWMP needs to support the whole of our region to protect your community and the environment long term.
-That’s why our DWMP must be partnership-led.
+It’s vitally important that this plan is partnership-led as we work in diverse catchment areas, each with varying population levels, development opportunities and environmental needs.
+Our plans need to support our entire region as well as protect your local community and the environment in the long term.

-Since early 2019, we’ve been mapping catchments and compiling data to develop our DWMP.
-In coming years, we’ll be discussing the information we hold about our region with our stakeholders and receiving their feedback and regional data.
-This is to ensure we’re making proactive decisions and prioritising areas with the biggest drainage and wastewater management issues.
+Since early 2019, we’ve been working hard to develop our DWMP and discuss the information we hold about our region with our stakeholders and receiving their feedback and regional data.
+In this way we can make proactive decisions and prioritise solutions for areas with the biggest drainage and wastewater management issues.

 Our first DWMP needs to be ready to for consultation in summer 2022.
-The final plan must be completed the following Spring ahead of the next price review.
-DWMP plans will then be reiterated every five years.
+We'll complete the final plan the following Spring ahead of the next price review, and we'll review it every five years.

 The DWMP framework